 2008 Baccalauréat Scientifique, Lycée Lavoisier, Paris.

-2019 PHC Kolmogorov: “Development of methods and technologies for expanding human cognitive abilities” (co-principal investigator with Dr. Alexey V Melkikh from Saint Petersburg Polytechnic University).
+2019 PHC Kolmogorov: “Development of methods and technologies for expanding human cognitive abilities” (co-PI with Dr. Melkikh from Saint Petersburg Polytechnic University).

-2019 PRCI (ANR-DFG, Franco-German Call in Humanities and Social Sciences): “Empowering Debating Skills: A holistic approach based on embodied virtual reality and biofeedback, integrating cognitive, emotional, social, and physical competences”
+2019 PRCI (ANR-DFG): “Empowering Debating Skills: A holistic approach based on embodied virtual reality and biofeedback, integrating cognitive, emotional, social, and physical competences”

 2018 CRI Short Term Research Fellowship: “The Satiation of Natural Curiosity”